What are Savannah Cats?

 Born 8/28/24

 Please Note: If you visited this website in the past you may have to refresh the page.
-I have 1 male born on 4/17/24 ready to leave mom.
-The other kittens will have to wait until 13 weeks old until they can leave their mother.
+Kittens are ready to leave their mothers at 13 weeks.
+After 13 weeks no deposit is necessary to reserve a kitten.
 If you’d like more info, you can contact me on Facebook or email ([email protected]).

 Want to learn more?